 Dealing with internal disputes

-Internal disputes within a charity can involve activities, decisions or policies that comply with the law but that people within a charity disagree with.
-This may be a difference of opinion between a volunteer and the board about how a charity is run, or a disagreement between board members about a decision.
+Internal disputes within a charity are disagreements between individuals or groups about the charity's activities, decisions or policies.
+They may be a difference of opinion between a volunteer and the board about how a charity is run, or a disagreement between board members about a decision.

 ACNC will not mediate in internal disputes

 The ACNC will not directly intervene or mediate to resolve internal disputes.
-We will only get involved in your dispute if there is a serious risk to public trust and confidence.
-For example, if the dispute has the potential to result in a breach of the ACNC Act.
+We will only get involved in a charity's dispute if there is a serious risk to public trust and confidence.
+For example, if the dispute has the potential to result in a breach of the charity's obligations to the ACNC.

 For more information about the ACNC's approach to dealing with internal disputes, see Commissioner's Policy Statement (2017/01): ACNC’s approach to internal disputes within charities.

 We recommend you seek legal advice if your dispute raises any legal questions, especially if you have to go to court.